Salamence064/Zeta2D/docs/primitives.md

 #### <span style="color:steelblue">Constructor</span>
 <span style="color:slategrey">Description:</span>

-&ensp; &ensp; Create a Box2D from a min vertex, a max vertex, and an angle in degrees.
+* Create a Box2D from a min vertex, a max vertex, and an angle in degrees.

 <span style="color:slategrey">Parameters:</span>